 If the previous paragraph has upset your husband, here’s something he can rejoice about.
 When we said preferably no sex, we didn’t rule out foreplay.
 Hand petting by you on him or vice versa is encouraged.
 You don’t want to reach a point where you both lose interest in sex (although we have our doubts over any man ever losing interest in sex!).

 Do build up on good nutrition.

 We are not just saying this to help you get into the process of regaining your strength or to supplement the baby with the necessities when you breastfeed.
 We are insisting on this because studies have shown that good nutrition (with good moral support) prevents mood swings and hence decrease postpartum depression.

 Before you roll your eyes at us and mumble that you already know that, allow us to emphasise why we are not just telling you, but writing it in capital letters and highlighting it.

 Flushing out toxins and aiding in digestion and elimination is just general stuff water helps with.
 Drinking heaps of water also helps facilitate milk production.

 Do get a postnatal massage if possible.

 So there you have it – some do’s and don’ts that you should be aware of in those first 40 days.
-Enjoy the arrival of your little one and rest well.
+With these confinement tips in mind, do enjoy the arrival of your little one and rest well.